KanchanSatpute/KanchanSatpute/README.md

 ### Hi there, I'm Kanchan 👋
-:woman: I work as a Data Scientist at Zendesk.<br>
+:woman: I work as a Sr Data Scientist at Paypal.<br>
 👯 Would love to collaborate on fun Data Science projects.<br>
 📫 How to reach me: kanchansatpute026@gmail.com <br>
 Linkedin: https://www.linkedin.com/in/kanchan-satpute-2609/